Thimilius/CrowdedEarth/README.md

 	- Open Sans
 	- Quicksand
 - Add additional age groups that can be optionally turned on/off with checkboxes (Altersverteilung)
-- Add limits labels to timeline
+	- Combine data sets to have age groups that span over 10 years
 - Put headers under pie charts
 - Try different layout?
 	- Change layout of detail view header (right/left align)